ohkami-rs/ohkami/README.md

 }
 ```
 ### DB config
-eneble one of following pairs of features：
+Eneble one of following pairs of features：
 - `sqlx` and `postgres`
 - `sqlx` and `mysql`
 ```rust